William-King977/Tawe-Lib/README.md

 This is my take on the CS-230 Software Engineering (2018) software product specifically, the library system with a single person login system.
 This was originally a group assignment, but it was incomplete at the time.

 # Update
 Tawe-Lib Reborn has all the functionality that satisfies the specification (with some unnecessary stuff like edit users) minus the 'extra' feature and user statistics.
-Any pushes to this repository from this day onwards will be refactoring of the code and possibly the removal of the Property class.
+Any pushes to this repository from this day onwards will be refactoring of the code (and unseen bugs).

+# How to Run
+- **On Eclipse:** Import this an existing project and run Main.java.
+- **On Command Line:** You **MUST** change the file path to the data files by adding "../DataFiles/" (to go back a directory from src folder).
+This is present in:
+  - CreateProfilePictureController.java
+  - DisplayUserController.java
+  - EditResourceController.java
+  - EditUserController.java
+  - FileHandling.java
+  - NewResourceController.java
+  - NewUserController.java
+  - ResourceSettingsController.java
+  - ViewResourceController.java

+  Then compile the code in the same directory as Main.java.

 # Notes about the Implementation
-- The Property class isn't necessary.
-It was there because we (my group) thought books and DVDs had both genre and language as attributes, but DVD doesn't have a genre (as shown in the specification).
-It was only kept for this initially because it makes sense for DVDs to have a genre.
+- Everything is coded in Eclipse IDE.
+- Indents are 4 spaces.
 - The request 'queue' works by a first come first serve basis (for a copy).
 - Due to the 'no due date set' requirement, it's possible to borrow a resource copy indefinitely as long as no one else requests for the copy.
 - Copies are generated as a new resource is created and the loan duration is randomly picked from four options.